 Consequences for failing to make academic progress range from academic warning to dismissal, depending on the severity of academic failure and the recurrence of unsatisfactory progress.
 Students placed on academic probation or who are returning on probation after a leave of absence from the School are required to complete a probation contract in consultation with their respective GS advisors prior to their next term of enrollment.

 Undergraduates within General Studies fail to make academic progress for any of the following reasons:

 - Failure to complete the American Language Program (ALP) requirements within the required time frame

 - Falling below a 2.0 semester grade point average

 - Failure to make satisfactory academic progress toward the degree (such as having a major or cumulative grade point average below a 2.0)

-Administrative warnings are issued by the Committee on Academic Standing whenever necessary (e.g., when a student fails to take the QR exam within the allotted time frame or fails to comply with an administrative policy or deadline).
-Students receive such a warning only once; failure to comply with the warning can lead to more serious consequences.
+Administrative warnings are issued by the Committee on Academic Standing whenever necessary (failure to comply with an administrative policy or deadline).
+Students receive such a warning only once; failure to comply with the warning may lead to more serious consequences (such as registration hold).

-Academic warnings are issued by the Committee on Academic Standing whenever necessary (e.g., failure to complete the writing requirement in the first term or failure to declare a major before completing 90 credits toward the degree).
-Students receive such a warning only once; failure to comply with the warning can lead to probation or suspension.
+Academic warnings are issued by the Committee on Academic Standing whenever necessary (e.g., failure to declare a major before completing 90 credits toward the degree).
+Students receive such a warning only once; failure to comply with the warning can lead to probation and registration hold.

 Academic probation is a serious warning that immediate and significant improvement is needed, as a second consecutive unsatisfactory semester may lead to suspension or dismissal from the School.
 Students are placed on probation when they receive the mark of F, have unsatisfactory grade point averages, or have not heeded an earlier warning.